 The SQO shall conduct their business and their audits within the SCP autonomously, within the bounds of the procedures laid down in this SCPM and any other document or agreement, properly executed, that contains any obligations on the SQO.
 However, in relation to any matter that has been set-forth in this SCPM that is under the responsibility of the NFPB, shall not be under the control of the SQO.
 This includes situations where there is some disagreement on a procedural matter between one or more of the SQOs or a third party, in which case the NFPB shall have the power to interpret and vote on that disagreement.
-This power does also extend to conduct complaints of third parties regarding one of the SQOs does not extend to disagreements about any findings or interpretations of checklist items except where a genuine conduct complaint about the SQO exists.
+This power does also extend to conduct complaints of third parties regarding one of the SQOs does not extend to disagreements about any findings or interpretations of ICAO SARPs or Applicability Matrix checklist-items except where a genuine conduct complaint about the SQO exists.

 However, SQO shall have the means to ensure a reliable management of its data and a swift communication with its auditors and the Operator it has been contracted with.
 SQO shall update its documentation and implement the actions according to the decisions taken by NFPB.
+The NFPB shall have the right to exercise quality oversight over the SQOs for ensuring ongoing SQO compliance with all applicable SCP requirements, to include audits and other means as appropriate.